Methu04/BookStore/README.md

 # 📚 Bookstore REST API

-This is a Java-based RESTful API for a simple bookstore application, built using **JAX-RS (Jersey)**. which is a standard Java library for building RESTful web services and JSON is used for all request and response bodies for the communication between the client and the server.
+This is a Java-based RESTful API for a simple bookstore application, built using **JAX-RS (Jersey)** which is a standard Java library for building RESTful web services and JSON is used for all request and response bodies for the communication between the client and the server.
 It ensures a lightweight and easy to read data format.
 For the testing of functionalities of the API endpoints and demonstration Postman tool was used.
 Postman allows to send HTTP requests to the API and analyze the responses.
 HashMaps and